 Are you a probiotic taker?
 Do you take Seed*?
 I’d love to know what your thoughts are on their unique synbiotic below.
 Xoxo, Savvy

-*Disclaimer: I am a Seed certified partner.
+*Disclaimer: I am a Seed-certified partner.
 This post is in no way sponsored.
-I’ve spent months purchasing and testing the supplements prior to joining.
-However, I do receive commission if you shop my link.
+I spent months purchasing and testing the supplements prior to joining.
+However, I do receive a commission if you shop my link.
 Thank you for supporting What Savvy Said!

 I do a few sponsored posts but they are limited to maintain the authenticity of © What Savvy Said.
 Some links in my posts may be affiliate links.
 This means I receive a small compensation for purchases made through those links.
 The presence of affiliate links and potential commission compensation are marked with an (*).